tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/1-projection.md

 You will start with an fully functional application that includes a dashboard containing a teacher card and a student card.
 The goal is to implement the city card.

 While the application works, the developer experience is far from being optimal.
 Every time you need to implement a new card, you have to modify the `card.component.ts`.
 In real-life projects, this component can be shared among many applications.
-The goal of the challenge is to create a <b>CardComponent</b> that can be customized without any modifications.
-Once you've created this component, you can begin implementing the <b>CityCardComponent</b> and ensure you are not touching the <b>CardComponent</b>.
+The goal of the challenge is to create a `CardComponent` that can be customized without any modifications.
+Once you've created this component, you can begin implementing the `CityCardComponent` and ensure you are not touching the `CardComponent`.

 ## Constraints

-- You <b>must</b> refactor the <b>CardComponent</b> and <b>ListItemComponent</b>.
+- You <b>must</b> refactor the `CardComponent` and `ListItemComponent`.
-- The <b>NgFor</b> directive must be declared and remain inside the <b>CardComponent</b>.
-You might be tempted to move it to the <b>CardComponent</b> but avoid doing so.
+- The `NgFor` directive must be declared and remain inside the `CardComponent`.
+You might be tempted to move it to the `CardComponent` but avoid doing so.
-- <b>CardComponent</b> should not contain any <b>NgIf</b> or <b>NgSwitch</b>.
+- `CardComponent` should not contain any `NgIf` or `NgSwitch`.
-- CSS: try to avoid using <b>::ng-deep</b>.
+- CSS: try to avoid using `::ng-deep`.
 Find a better way to handle CSS styling.

 ---